muggy8/improbable/have-and-havenot/o3TDyzle.md

 The pointy-eared girl's hold on him ensured that he was always in striking range as well as being able to control his movement options.

-It looked like the tailed boy was just a single step away from falling off the stage when, suddenly, he caught one of the girl's punches by her wrist and had her arm firmly held in his hand.
+It looked like the tailed boy was just a single step away from falling off the stage when, suddenly, he caught one of the girl's punches by her wrist and had her firmly held in his trap.

-He then proceeds to throw her outside of the platform in one smooth motion.
+The pointy-eared girl struggled with what seemed like all her might but it was a pointless struggle as the tailed boy proceeded to throw her outside of the platform in one smooth motion.

 I could hear gasps in the crowd as this happened.